betrusted-io/xous-docs/arguments.md

 * LOAD_OFFSET -- Position in RAM relative to the start of the arguments block where this program is stored
-* LOAD_SIZE -- Size (in bytes) of the binary, not including this header
 * TEXT_OFFSET -- Virtual memory address where this program expects the program image to live
+* TEXT_SIZE -- Size (in bytes) of the text section, not including this header
 * DATA_OFFSET -- Virtual memory address where this program expects the .data/.bss section to be
-* DATA_SIZE -- Size of the .data+.bss section
+* DATA_SIZE -- Size of the .data section
+* BSS_SIZE -- Size of the .bss section, assumed to immediately follow .data
 * ENTRYPOINT - Virtual memory address of the `_start()` function

 Note that the .bss and .data sections are combined together.
 This